ST. GERMAINS HOUSE

 To get a better picture in your mind, invision the movie Braveheart, and the battle scene's thereof.
 Imagine the victims remaining after those battles, and more specifically the "ennobled" knights of prominent families who were severely injured, or who had become "unbalanced in mind"as a result.
 This is what St. Germains served, and given that the main road into Scotland passed here, and still remains in the A198, this location was the scene of endless conflicts, where the Battles of Pinkie and Prestonpans come to mind.
 The Seton "House" or Castle, was the main "guardhouse" into Scotland along this route, and of the Scottish monarch's.
 Those castles and families before that point being look-outs, or advance-defense, with the Seton's being one of the "big guns" behind those positions protecting the capitol and seat of the King.
 It only makes sense that the "hospital" be located there - hence, St. Germains.

-St. Germains then, passed to the Seton's upon marriage with the de Quincy heiress, and sealed into Seton hands by the later de Quincy forfeitures.
+St. Germains initially passed to the Seton's upon marriage with the de Quincy heiress, and sealed into Seton hands by the later de Quincy forfeitures.
 The house-hospital was maintained and rebuilt by the Seton family, successively, in the manner of "knightly service", an honour, or responsibility and noble tradition.
 Of course it was "leased" out in subsequent years following the reign of King James IV, used occasionally as a hospital much in the very same way that Pinkie House was used.
 There were various disputes over usage of the property between descendants of the various Lords Seton of previous generations, and the later-tenants who leased the property from the then-present Lord Seton.

 Although principally a Seton owned and managed-property, and part of the Barony, it's lease was passed by marriage out of the junior-Seton family lines to the Stewart and Lauder families, and was then re-acquired by the Lords Seton and bestowed upon a younger son who founded the original first branch of the Seton's called: "of St. Germains".
-The older branches of the Seton family, descended from the 2nd and 3rd Lords Seton who were Baillie's of Tranent, made repeated claims to retain the lands and the house-castle.
-One such famous occurrence is noted in the records of the National Archives of Scotland, where there is a transcript from the reign of King James V, of an Instrument of Renunciation by George Seton, baker and burgess of Edinburgh in presence of Lord Seton of lands of St Germains lying beside the lands of Seton within the constabulary of Haddington, to Mr Henry Lauder king's advocate, and Agnes Stewart (of the Rosyth family) his spouse, because of great injury and wrong done to them in hurting of her at her own place of St Germains, dated 1 April, 1544.
+The older branches of the Seton family, descended from the 2nd and 3rd Lords Seton who were Baillie's of Tranent, descended from John Seton, Master of Seton and eldest son of George, 3rd Lord Seton, and who's descent made repeated claims to retain the lands and the house-castle.
+One such famous occurrence is noted in the records of the National Archives of Scotland, where there is a transcript from the reign of King James V, of an Instrument of Renunciation by George Seton.

 The lands were returned to the useage Seton family by George, 7th Lord Seton, and were bestowed by his son and heir Robert Seton, 8th Lord Seton and later 1st Earl of Winton upon his own second son George Seton (later 3rd Earl of Winton) in a Charter dated 20th June 1602 (In this charter George Seaton is designed nostro filio secundo genito, and Sir Alexander Seaton, who has been referred to, as fratri germano juniori of George); to his third son Alexander Seton of Foulstruther (later 6th Earl of Eglinton); and finally upon his fifth son, The Hon.
 Sir John Seton, Knight, after his brother Alexander obtained the Earldom of Eglinton.
 They remained with Sir John Seton's descendants for three generations, and for whom are named the branch of the family, "the Seton's of St. Germains".
 The last Seton of St. Germains was George Seton, forfeit in 1715 and who died in 1718, and who never married having been too poor to support a family and his fortune sufficient only to stave-on as a gentleman; the descendants of this family branch continuing in his uncles' line.